akb825/DeepSea/README.md

 * `-DDEEPSEA_OUTPUT_DIR=directory`: The folder to place the output files.
 This may be explicitly left empty in order to output to the defaults used by cmake, but this may prevent tests and executables from running properly when `DEEPSEA_SHARED` is set to `ON`.
 Defaults to `${CMAKE_BINARY_DIR}/output`.
 * `-DDEEPSEA_EXPORTS_DIR=directory`: The folder to place the cmake exports when building.
 This directory can be added to the module path when embedding in other projects to be able to use the `library_find()` cmake function.
 Defaults to `${CMAKE_BINARY_DIR}/cmake`.
 * `-DDEEPSEA_ROOT_FOLDER=folder`: The root folder for the projects in IDEs that support them. (e.g. Visual Studio or XCode) This is useful if embedding DeepSea in another project.
 Defaults to DeepSea.
 * `-DDEEPSEA_INSTALL=ON|OFF`: Allow installation for DeepSea components.
 This can be useful when embedding in other projects to prevent installations from including DeepSea.
 For example, when statically linking into a shared library.
-Default is `ON`.
+Defaults to `ON`.
+* `-DDEEPSEA_FORCE_OSS_TEXT=ON|OFF`: Force the usage of OSS text libraries.
+(FreeType and HarfBuzz) Otherwise, platform-specific libraries will be used for Apple and Windows platforms.
+Defaults to `OFF`.

 Once you have built and installed DeepSea, and have added the `lib/cmake/DeepSea` directory to `CMAKE_PREFIX_PATH`, you can find the various modules with the `find_package()` CMake function.
 For example: